My father would tell me, “Baboo, keep quiet. Don’t tell people about your dreams. Show them.”

-But what I soon found out was, when I began sharing my dreams and hopes for the future, I was stone-walled.
+What I soon found out was that when I began sharing my dreams and hopes for the future, I was stone-walled.
 I was met with indifference, lost friendships, hindered relationships, was criticized, and ultimately felt foolish.

 Had I only known what I do now, I would go about pursuing my dreams and hopes for the future in an entirely different way.

-Here are 4 reasons why you should keep your goals to yourself:
+Here are 4 reasons you should keep your goals to yourself:

 1. Your Dreams are YOURS